Skip to content

 Five sense streams plus the thinking mind.
 Arise on the root consciousness 'like waves on water,' together or separately.

-memory Stateless consumers reading from the log
+Stateless consumers reading from the log

 verses 8, 9, 10, 11, 12, 13, 14, 15, 16

 Every verse is read five times.
-The Skeptic is mandatory — metaphors that can't survive cross-examination don't deserve to stick.
+The Skeptic is mandatory: metaphors that can't survive cross-examination don't deserve to stick.

-More on the lenses →
+More on the witnesses →

 The Distributed Systems Engineer